What a million-dollar ski vacation looks like

 You'll hear people boasting that they're an 80, or looking embarrassed that they're a 50 at this sumptuous hotel.
 It may sound like a secret Swiss skiing code, but it's all linked to the wellness program.

-After analyzing metabolism, heart function, digestion, cell health and stress, guests are given a strict treatment regime.
+After analyzing metabolism, heart function, digestion, cell health and stress, guests are given tailored advice on nutrition and fitness.

-Some cures are delightful -- laps in the heated outdoor pool ringed by snowy mountains, a wallow in the Turkish baths, saunas and hot and cold wet rooms.
-Others are more painful -- vitamin injections and a colonic irrigation or two.
+Many cures are delightful -- laps in the heated outdoor pool ringed by snowy mountains, a wallow in the Turkish baths, saunas and hot and cold wet rooms.
+Others are more painful -- a colonic irrigation or two, for example.

-The most memorable is being locked in the Himalayan salt grotto, which is dark pink and designed to recreate the womb, with deep water beds, a humid atmosphere and small salty pools.
+The most memorable is being in the Himalayan salt grotto, a relatively dark, dry and humid place, which staff recommend guests stay in for up to 15 minutes.

-And if even the fetal position fails, there's a Tibetan monk on hand to teach you the ancient art of ignoring your work emails.
+What's more: During Tibetan week, there's a Tibetan monk on hand to teach you the ancient art of ignoring your work emails.

 Alpina Gstaad, Alpinastrasse 23, 3780 Gstaad, Switzerland; +41 33 888 98 88